WM-MXBG/simplePut/readme.md

 ## Warehouse to be updated
-   A lot of doubts have to be resolved.
+   A lot of doubts have to be resolved. ah